 In presenting the Plan's financial statements, management makes estimates and assumptions that affect the amounts reported and accompanying notes.
-Additionally, estimates were used when recording the fair values of Plan assets and liabilities assumed in the merger with the XM Plan.
 Estimates, by their nature, are based on judgment and available information.
 Actual results could differ materially from those estimates.

 Significant estimates inherent in the preparation of the accompanying financial statements include the fair value of Plan assets and net appreciation in the fair value of investments.
-The economic conditions in the United States have impacted the Plan's assets.
+The economic conditions in the United States and globally have impacted the Plan's assets.
 Such conditions could have a material impact to our accounting estimates.